A new understanding of Einstein-Rosen bridges: Quantum ER bridges and unitarity in Schwarschild, de Sitter, and Rindler spacetimes

 \section{Quantum ER bridges and unitarity in Schwarschild, de Sitter, and Rindler spacetimes}

-In this section, we delve deeper into the consequences of the direct-sum quantum theory for quantum field descriptions in curved spacetime, with particular attention to Rindler spacetime, which represents Minkowski spacetime from the perspective of a uniformly accelerated observer\cite{Kumar:2024oxf}.
-Remarkably, Einstein and Rosen’s work also touches upon quantum physics in Rindler like spacetimes, emphasizing the necessity of constructing "mathematical bridges" to unify seemingly disconnected regions \cite{Einstein:1935tc}.
+In this section, we delve deeper into the consequences of the direct-sum quantum theory for quantum field descriptions in curved spacetime, with particular attention to Rindler spacetime, which represents Minkowski spacetime from the perspective of a uniformly accelerated observer \cite{Kumar:2024oxf}. {The foundations of DQFT are extended to Rindler spacetime, and a renewed understanding of the Reeh-Schlieder theorem and entanglement structure in flat spacetime is derived in detail in \cite{Kumar:2024oxf}.} Remarkably, Einstein and Rosen’s work also touches upon quantum physics in Rindler-like spacetimes, emphasizing the necessity of constructing "mathematical bridges" to unify seemingly disconnected regions \cite{Einstein:1935tc}.